Lg9356/Aero2-Calculator-Programs/README.md

 ### Note on all programs
 The programs may not work if the calculator is in radians.
 The programs are written to be used in degrees only.

+### Note on Diamond Airfoil Program
+Delta values are measured as angle from centerline of the airfoil, and always positive.
+They do not change with alpha.

 ### Note on the TI NSpire CX CAS
 If programs do not show up, you should remember to take the following steps:
 1. Open the file on your calculator.